McNepp/QApplicationContext/README.md

 Following this rule greatly increases testability of your components, thus making your software more robust.

 But, sooner or later, you will ask yourself: How do I wire all those inter-dependent components together?
-How do I create application-wide "singletons" (without resorting to C++ singletions, which are notoriously brittle), and how can I create multiple implmentations of the same interface?
+How do I create application-wide "singletons" (without resorting to C++ singletions, which are notoriously brittle), and how can I create multiple implementations of the same interface?

 ## Features